teslazonda/30DaysOfLinux/day30.md

 Tips:

-Take the practice exam for both halves of the test.
+Take the practice exam for both halves of the test - this will help you see what you need to study.

 * The first half of the exam is much more command heavy than the second half.
   * Learning file types, permissions, and in general where certain files are stored is much more important in a real job than it is on the exam.